maptv/decalendar/docs/decalendar.md

 ### Gregorian calendar

 Every date in the Gregorian calendar has a `Decalendar` day of the year (`doty`) equivalent.
 The first day of the `Decalendar` year, `Day 0`, is March 1 in the Gregorian calendar.
 Starting the year on March 1 positions leap days, February 29 in the Gregorian calendar and `Day 365` in `Decalendar`, at the end of the year.
 Therefore, `Decalendar` leap years occur one year earlier than Gregorian calendar leap years.
-To check if a year is a `Decalendar` leap year, we add 1 to the year and proceed with the usual calculation ($y \mod 4 \eq 0 \land (y \mod 100 \neq 0 \lor y \mod 400 \eq 0)$) in the code example below.
+To check if a year is a `Decalendar` leap year, we add 1 to the year and proceed with the usual calculation ($y \mod 4 \eq 0 \land (y \mod 100 \neq 0 \lor y \mod 400 \eq 0)$) shown in the code example below.

 ::: {.panel-tabset}